2A-E: George Guthrie

 Family tradition says that George Guthrie was tall and muscular and possessed of a military bearing.
 He was a very determined fighter and in those engagements which were going against the Colonials was one of the last to yield ground.
 He was a man of a good deal of personal pride and dignity, yet companionable and hospitable.

-George Guthrie married sometime in the seventeen seventies, Margaret Campbell, who was born about 1753; died about 1805.
+George Guthrie married sometime in the seventeen seventies, Margaret Campbell, who was born about 1753; died in 1805.
 She was a daughter of Sergeant William Campbell, of Peters Township, Cumberland (afterwards Franklin) County, PA, whose wife was Jeanet Coulter.
 George died October-November 1813.”

 {Source: American Guthrie and Allied Families, pp.334-337}